 Further along Calle de Los Frailes we reached the Convento de San Bernadino de Siena.
 The convent dates back to 1560 and was one of the earliest churches built on the American continent.
 Spanish monks built the convent around the largest cenote (sink hole filled with water) in Valladolid, the main source of fresh water for the town.
 The monks chose this location also for its proximity to the Mayan village as they tried to convert the locals to believe in Christianity.

 The impressive covent building also served as a fortress during the Yucatan’s Caste War between the Spanish and Mayans.
-We stepped inside the convent’s church to admire the murals on the ceiling and then went to explore the rest of the building, which required a small entry fee.
+We stepped inside the convent’s church to admire the murals on the ceiling and then went to explore the rest of the historical buildings, which required a small entry fee.
 Inside, we could glimpse into the deep cenote in the garden and climb up the well worn stairs following in the footsteps of the monks of old.
 In one of the rooms they exhibited items that were found in the cenote years ago by divers, including muskets, pistols and swords and other artefacts.
 In the centre of the building we found a courtyard, surrounded by pink walls.
 Jerome enjoyed exploring the passages.

 Delicious Lunch at Yerbabuena de Sisal

 Back outside we walked across the expansive lawns to Yerbabuena de Sisal, a restaurant serving organic, Mexican food.
 We sat in the back courtyard and enjoyed fresh mint lemonade and a light lunch of delicious guacamole and chilaquiles rojo, while Jerome had waffles with fruit served by the friendly staff.
+Afterwards we headed off to explore the rest of Valladolid and take a refreshing dip underground, in the local cenote.